Elliptical52/SteveOS/README.md

 # SteveOS
-SteveOS is a fully self-sustaining operating system built with nothing but a JSON file and some python.
+SteveOS is a fully self-sustaining operating system built with nothing but python.